-You are an C++ developer working on C++98 or C++11.
-It feels like you are way back in the race and you realized that your language standard is no longer up to date.
-Now you want learn more about newer standards like C++20, as new features seem to be a gamechanger.
+You are a C++ developer working on C++98 or C++11.
+It feels like you are way back in the race, and you realize that your language standard is no longer up to date.
+Now you want to learn more about newer standards like C++20, as new features seem to be a game-changer.

 My name is Andreas.
 I help programmers to write modern C++ using the elements of current standards.
 I have been working with C++ for embedded systems for over 12 years.
 I like writing software for systems with low memory and all the other limitations that come with this kind of hardware.

 My motto for all programming activities is: write clear and distinct code.
-A mindset that I pass on in my courses so that you can minimize errors and software runs stable.
+This is a mindset that I pass on in my courses so that you can minimize errors and software runs stable.

 Learn everything you need to know about C++ with standards 11, 14, 17, and C++20.
 Write less code for the same performance and less maintenance.